 If you don’t understand the importance of developing a marketing strategy for your YouTube videos or you don’t know how to pick keywords, you might need to do some initial homework.

-Once you determine the best keywords and hone in on your goals, here are some ways you can please YouTube’s algorithm with SEO magic:
+Once you determine the best keywords for your business and hone in on your goals, here are some ways you can please YouTube’s algorithm with SEO magic:

-- Prioritize mentioning your target terms in your video script. // It’s the part that YouTube search bots actually screen and read, so it’s the biggest cue of what your video is actually about and your largest SEO asset.
+- Prioritize mentioning your target terms in your video script.
+Your video transcript is what YouTube search bots actually screen and read, so it’s the biggest cue of what your video is actually about, AKA your largest SEO asset.

-- Check your closed captioning. // Once uploaded, YouTube will try to auto generate your transcript, but you need to make sure it’s accurately hitting your keywords and not thinking you said “peed gelation” instead of “lead generation”— because, this shit happens.
+- Check your closed captioning, AKA your "Transcriptions."
+Once uploaded, YouTube will try to auto-generate your transcript, but you need to make sure it’s accurately hitting your keywords and not thinking you said “peed gelation” instead of “lead generation”— because, this shit happens.

-- Say your keyword early. // Videos that have their keyword towards the beginning of their title have been proven to have little bit of an edge over those in which it’s buried towards the end.
+- Say your keyword early.
+Videos that have their keyword towards the beginning of their title have been proven to have little bit of an edge over those in which it’s buried towards the end.
 Try to splash your keyword into the first 15 seconds of your video.

-- Sprinkle your keywords everywhere, but be authentic. // Say them while recording, add them in the title of the video, its file name, its thumbnail name, in the YouTube video description, the closed captioning, video and channel tags, as well as video and channel comments.
-Just don’t be stuffy.
+- Sprinkle your keywords everywhere, but be authentic.
+Say them while recording, add them in the title of the video, its file name, its thumbnail name, in the YouTube video description, the closed captioning, video and channel tags, as well as video and channel comments.
+But don’t be stuffy.
 Just as Google penalizes pages with irrelevant or overused keywords, our favorite video search engine will also flag spammy content.

 Honorable Mention: Video Tags